 A student who wishes to learn the content of a course without receiving academic credit may register as an auditor, unless that course is declared open to credit-seeking students only.
-He is expected to attend the classes and participate in all the assigned activities of that class.
-He may take all tests and submit any assigned papers but is not required to do so.
-However, if he fails to attend class, the instructor will give him a grade of W. A student may change his registration from audit to credit or from credit to audit but only during the first four weeks of the semester.
+Auditors are expected to attend the classes and participate in all the assigned activities of those classes.
+They may take all tests and submit any assigned papers but are not required to do so.
+However, if they fail to attend classes, the instructor will give them grades of W. Students may change their registration from audit to credit or from credit to audit only during the first four weeks of the semester.

-A student may alter his schedule during the first week of classes without the permission of the instructor whose course he is dropping and without a grade of W being recorded on his record.
-After that time, a grade of W, withdrawn, will be recorded if he leaves a course for any reason with the written approval of his instructor by December 1 of the first semester or by May 1 of the second.
-He may not withdraw from a course after these dates.
-A student may withdraw from school at any time with the approval of the dean of women or the dean of men and the registrar and will then be given a grade of W in all courses.
-A student who discontinues classes without notification or permission is not entitled to a grade of W but will be given an F in each course.
+Students may alter their schedules during the first week of classes without grades of W being recorded on their records.
+After that time, grades of W, authorized withdrawal, will be recorded if they leave courses with the written approval of their instructors by December 1 of the first semester or by May 1 of the second.
+Students who discontinue classes without permission or notification are not entitled to a grade of W but will be given an N, unauthorized withdrawal.
+This grade is computed as an F in determining a student's grade point average.
+However, students who withdraw from school at any time with the approval of the dean of women or dean of men and of the registrar will be given grades of W in all courses.

-A student may repeat any course by properly registering for it but must inform his instructor that he is repeating it.
-Only the latest grade, whether higher or lower, shall be included in the compilation of the student's cumulative grade point average.
+Students may repeat any courses by properly registering for them but must inform the instructor when they are repeating a course.
+Only the latest grade, whether higher or lower, shall be included in the compilation of a student's cumulative grade point average.
 It shall be entered on the record preceded by an R. The original grade is not expunged from the record.

-If a student fails to complete all the required work for a course or to sit for the final examination, the instructor may, if he considers that student's reasons valid, give him a grade of I (incomplete) rather than an F. The grade of I shall be computed as an F in determining the student's grade point average.
-A student given an I in the fall semester or in the interim must make up the deficiency by May 1 of the next spring semester; if given an I during the spring semester or summer session, he must make up the deficiency by December 1 of the next fall semester.
-If he fails to do so, the I will be changed to an F, which he can alter only by reregistering and retaking the course.
-The grade of I is never expunged from the record, but when the passing grade is submitted, the grade, credit, and honor points earned become a new and separate entry.
-If because of extended illness a student is unable to complete the work necessary to remove the I, he may petition the registrar for an extension.
-He must do so in writing at least one week prior to the deadline.
+If a student fails to complete all the required work or to sit for the final examination, instructors may, if they consider a student's reason valid, give a grade of I, incomplete, rather than a grade of F. The grade of I shall be computed as an F in determining a student's grade point average.
+Students given an I in the fall semester or in the interim must make up the deficiency by May 1 of the following spring semester; if given an I during the spring semester or summer session, they must make up the deficiency by December 1 of the following fall semester.
+If they fail to do so, grades of F will be entered on their records.
+A grade of F will be altered only if a student reregisters and retakes the course in which it was given.
+Grades of I are never expunged from the records.
+When students complete the work and professors submit the grades, the credits, honor points, and grades become new and separate entries on the record.